-Charlotte County students with four or more ACEs report substance use rates that are substantially higher than students with fewer than four ACEs.
+Madison County students with four or more ACEs report substance use rates

 ACEs and Emotional Health

 The research literature has identified a strong relationship between traumatic experiences in childhood and depression and suicidal ideation in adulthood.
 FYSAS data show that this connection between ACEs and emotional health is already established in adolescence.